 Because a Seder dinner incorporates all five senses, it is an especially effective teaching tool.
 By experiencing the celebration, instead of just learning or reading about it, it becomes something so much more tangible and impactful.

 2. Seder can become an amazing annual tradition for you and your family.

 You can make Seder your own!
 It is a great way to blend your current Easter traditions with something new.

 For example, Seder dinner includes a hard-boiled egg.
 Using the eggs that you dyed for Easter would be a great way to emphasize a tangible connection between the two celebrations.
 Does your family enjoy baking?
 Making Easter Bread that is then used for Seder would be a perfect tradition for you and your loved ones.

 Make Seder something that your family looks forward to each year.
 Make it fun!

 3. Seder is a reason to celebrate!

 Although the Seder dinner does have a specific order, scripted blessings, and defined symbolic foods, it is not meant to be a stuffy solemn occasion.
 It includes games, prayer, and fun!
 You can make it as formal or informal as you want.

 Hosting a Seder dinner can sound intimidating, but it doesn’t have to be.
 You can make it as complicated or as simple as you like.
-For a video explaining Seder, look here.
-And for a simple “how to” guide that you can print and use at home, look here.
+Lots of guides can be found online, like this one.